-The Seller undertakes to dispatch duly ordered goods within 5 working days from the day when the whole sum of the purchase price is credited to the Seller’s account.
+The Seller undertakes to dispatch duly ordered goods within the individually set delivery date, which is set when each order is issued.
 The delivery term shall be extended adequately to the circumstances if the delay is caused by force majeure or circumstances not caused by the Seller.
 The delivery term may be adjusted by the Seller according the Seller’s manufacture and supply facilities.

 Transport Conditions, Postage